mendix/docs/howtogeneral/mendixcloud/custom-domains.md

 ## 1 Introduction

-When your Mendix App needs to be accessible via your own URL, for example https://myapp.mycompany.com/, you have to provide a Custom Domain Certificate (a SSL/TLS Certificate) so we can keep serving your Mendix App via a secure connection.
+The Mendix Cloud supports adding custom domains such as https://myapp.mycompany.com/ to your environments.
+As we only allow HTTPS connections, you have to provide a Custom Domain Certificate (a SSL/TLS Certificate).
+This how-to walks you through the process.

-This option is only available for licensed apps.
+This option is available for free for licensed apps.
+You can not add custom domains to your free apps.

 **This how-to will teach you how to do the following:**